 A free market is a type of economic system that is controlled by the market forces of supply and demand, as opposed to government controls that involve price-cutting monopolies.
 It is different from a regulated market or command economy.
 In the latter, a central government agency decides the supply and demand, which means the market does not operate freely.
 In a free market, a majority of companies and properties are owned by individuals or entities in the private sector instead of the state.

 Understanding the Free Market Economy

 Economists define a free market as one where products are exchanged by a willing buyer and seller.
 Purchasing groceries at a given price set by the farm grower is a good example of economic exchange.
 Paying a worker a monthly salary is another instance where an economic exchange happens.

 In a free or pure market economy, sellers of different goods don’t face any barriers.
 Essentially, one can sell any product they wish to sell and at any price.
 However, in the real world, such an economic system rarely exists.
 Tariffs imposed on imports and exports and legal restrictions such as the age restriction on alcoholic beverages are all barriers to a free market.

-Overall, capitalist economies, which are practiced by most democracies, including the United States, are free only because ownership belongs to a few individuals as opposed to the government.
+Overall, capitalist economies, which are practiced by most democracies, including the United States, are free only because ownership belongs to individuals as opposed to the government.

 Characteristics of a Free Market